Lacey V. Murrow Memorial Bridge

 The Lacey V. Murrow Memorial Bridge is a floating bridge in the Seattle metropolitan area of the U.S. state of Washington.
-It is one of the Interstate 90 floating bridges that carries the eastbound lanes of Interstate 90 across Lake Washington from Seattle to Mercer Island.
-Westbound traffic is carried by the adjacent Homer M. Hadley Memorial Bridge.
+It is one of two floating bridges that carries Interstate 90 across Lake Washington from Seattle to Mercer Island.
+The Murrow Bridge carries four lanes of eastbound traffic, while westbound traffic is carried by the adjacent Homer M. Hadley Memorial Bridge.